 I’ve previously reviewed Beaver Themer in detail, and prublished a full Elementor review as well.
 Here I’ll review, compare and downright pit Elementor Pro 2 against its main competitor Beaver Builder with its theme builder add-on: Beaver Themer.

-Please note: although this review has various affiliate/referral-links – know you can trust my words.
-When I compare your options, I pick the best solution – not the one that pays the highest commissions.
-My opinion is never for sale.
-You’ll realize that when reading the review:)
+Although this review has affiliate-links, know you can trust my words.
+When I compare options, I pick the best solution – not the one that pays the highest commissions.
+My opinion is never for sale – evident when reading my reviews – I say what I feel:)

 I write these reviews for you – to help you find the simplest and most effective tools for your website – to help you spread your wings online.
 You can show your appreciation and help support my future work by purchasing via those links.
 Thank you – much love and appreciation!